A Closer Look … 🃏Deuces Wild!! 🃏

 Call it what you’d like, but I’m going to say what I’ve always said, and that is there is very little “willingness to change” the way the NFL (and its teams) operate today.
 Sure, there is a “Rooney Rule” in place, and the majority of the league’s players and starters are Black.
 However, there is but one (1) head coach (Mike Tomlin) who reflects the number (and type?) of players who are the helm of the sport and league’s success currently.

 I ask you to look away from the NFL for a moment and towards the National Hockey League (NHL).
-Ask yourself: what would it seem like if the supermajority of players were coached and owned by some other (i.e., non-White) group of people?
+Ask yourself: what would it seem like if the super majority of players were coached and owned by some other (i.e., non-White) group of people?
 Would anyone notice or would nearly everyone notice?
 That, my friends, is the real problem.
 The issues stemming from this area are byproducts of the real problem.

 Now that the proverbial “cat is (entirely) out of the bag,” we should ask ourselves the hardest questions of all: What is to be done about this?
-How and who should be compensated for their loss(es), and what will it take to move forward from this and ensure that real change is implemented, and we never see this happen again?
+How and who should compensate for their loss(es).
+Also, we may ask “What will it take to move forward from this and ensure real change is implemented?”
+Most importantly, we must ask “Will we ever see this happen again?”

 Any ideas?